patricoferris/mirage-site/blogs/mirage-and-netlify-cms.md

 For step (3) we build a small JSON object containing the `code` (token), `client_id` and `client_secret`.
 This is then sent as an HTTP POST to the Github OAuth endpoint `"https://github.com/login/oauth/access_token"`.

 To send HTTP requests, we will use the [cohttp](https://github.com/mirage/ocaml-cohttp) library which builds HTTP daemons.
-In particular the Mirage HTTP Client module is what we will need.
+In particular, we need the Mirage HTTP Client module to make requests to some Github endpoints.

 ```ocaml
 module C = Cohttp_mirage.Client